Efficient Equilibrium Computation in Symmetric First-Price Auctions: Continuous First-Price Auction with Continuous Bids (CCFPA)

 \subsubsection{White-Box Implicit Input}

-Upon careful inspection of the proof of \cref{th:black-box-upper}, it can be observed that the arithmetic operations performed are indeed in the set prescribed by the definition of the arithmetic circuit (see page~\pageref{page:ccfpa-black-box-upper-running-time}), and, furthermore, the number of multiplications on any computation path is bounded by $O(\log n)$ (see~\eqref{eq:computation-formula-approx-BNE-CCFPA}).
+Upon careful inspection of the proof of \cref{th:black-box-upper}, it can be observed that the number of multiplications performed on any computation path is bounded by $O(\log n)$ (see~\eqref{eq:computation-formula-approx-BNE-CCFPA}).
 Therefore, the proof effectively establishes a corresponding FPTAS in the white-box model (see~\cref{sec:represent}); this is formally captured by the following result:

 \begin{corollary}[White-box FPTAS] Consider a CCFPA whose value distribution is given to us implicitly, via a well-behaved arithmetic circuit that computes its cdf.
-Then, the $\varepsilon$-approximate equilibrium $\beta$ described in~\cref{th:black-box-upper} can be computed in time polynomial in $\frac{1}{\varepsilon}$, the number of players $n$, and the size of the CCFPA's representation. \end{corollary}
+Then, in time polynomial in $\frac{1}{\varepsilon}$, the number of players $n$, and the size of the CCFPA's representation, we can construct a polynomial-time Turing machine that evaluates the $\varepsilon$-approximate equilibrium function $x\mapsto\beta(x)$ described in~\cref{th:black-box-upper}. \end{corollary}